 Over 63 million people in the United States volunteer each year, says the advocacy group the Independent Sector – 800 of them through BookSpring!
 Volunteers help out neighbors in times of need, serve their communities to promote a better quality of life for everyone, and provide their expertise to non-profit organizations, like BookSpring.
 And yet, there is a paradox that volunteer work is often undervalued.
 How do we recognize, cherish and preserve this great American tradition?
 Click here for readings.

 Wednesday, September 19, 2018 — noon to 1 p.m.

 Financial Literacy for Non-Profits

 With much discussion about new models for non-profit funding, as well as possible threats to charitable tax deductions and other traditional models, it’s more important than ever that anyone who appreciates and supports non-profits deeply understand their financial models, regulations, and reporting requirements.
 Join BookSpring President Elect Jillian Bergman of Holtzman Partners for an informative presentation on sound non-profit fiscal management.
-NOTE: There are no prior readings for this event, but there will be handout.
-Also, where food is not allowed, so please plan your meal accordingly!
-Shared Learning Room 531
+Download presentation.

 Wednesday, October 17, 2018 — noon to 1 p.m.